eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 payments securely and conveniently using their Wallet Units, so that they can enjoy a seamless and protected shopping and payment experience.

-A Wallet Unit may facilitate complying with strong customer authentication (SCA) requirements for electronic payments, ensuring a high level of security and compliance with [Article 97 of the PSD2](https://eur-lex.europa.eu/eli/dir/2015/2366/oj#d1e5540-35-1) (and with the future PSD3/PSR).
+A Wallet Unit facilitates complying with strong customer authentication (SCA) requirements for electronic payments, ensuring a high level of security and compliance with [Article 97 of the PSD2](https://eur-lex.europa.eu/eli/dir/2015/2366/oj#d1e5540-35-1) (and with the future PSD3/PSR).